 The four common causes of wrist pain stemming from exercise includes tendinitis, carpal tunnel syndrome, arthritis, or weakness.
 Check out the symptoms below and see if you can figure out which one is your cause for wrist pain.

 Symptoms of Tendinitis

-• Constant pain -over time pain and stiffness increase
+- Constant pain and increased pain and stiffness over time

-• Aggravated by wrist movement at full ranges or with resistance / weight applied
+- Pain aggravated by wrist movement at full ranges or with resistance or weight

-• Sometimes redness and warmth will occur at the site of pain
+- Redness and warmth at the site of pain

 2. Carpal Tunnel Syndrome